Tips for Writing in Clear, Plain English

-Perhaps it’s because people think writing is easy.
-Why pay a professional to do something you were taught at school right?
+Why pay a professional to do something you learned at school, right?

 For anybody else struggling to push their Flesch Reading Ease score above 50%, here are my tips for writing in clear, plain English: